desiredpersona/blog-old/_posts/2017-02-17-what-s-new-in-jekyll-3-4-0.md

 ---
 layout: post
 title: What's new in Jekyll 3.4.0
-description: I recently wrote a guest post over on Forestry.io about the new features available in Jekyll 3.4.0
+description: I wrote an article over on Forestry's blog about the new features available in Jekyll 3.4.0
 date: 2017-02-17 09:00:00
 author: desired persona
 comments: false